luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 systemctl start jackett.service
 ```

-And it will autocreate the default configuration under `/var/lib/jackett/ServerConfig.json`, which we need to edit at least to change the `BasePathOverride`:
+It will autocreate the default configuration under `/var/lib/jackett/ServerConfig.json`, which we need to edit at least to change the `BasePathOverride` to match what we used in the `nginx` config:

 ```json
 {